defuncart/arb_generator/README.md

 dart run arb_generator
 ```

-ARB files are then generated in `output_dir`.
+ARB files are then generated in `output_directory`.

 ## Collaboration

 Spotted any issues?
 Please open [an issue on GitHub](https://github.com/defuncart/arb_generator/issues)!
-Would like to contribute a new language or feature?
+Would like to contribute a new feature?
 Fork the repo and submit a PR!